 Build a project war room

 If you can, find a dedicated space to run your sprint.
 It’ll mean you can take over walls and surfaces with your sprint documentation and fully immerse yourself in the process.
-It also means you can create a super useful, visual sprint in the team space so everyone knows what’s going on.
+It also means you can create a super useful, visual in the team space so everyone knows what’s going on.

 Stakeholder communication is key